kgisl/cs8251/lab/pointerCamp.md

 # Pointer Camp

+## But why?

+Golang and Rust are two new languages that are becoming popular for various reasons.
+Both use and implement pointer concepts.

+“For beginners, this may slightly be difficult to learn because Go relies heavily on pointers which may not be easy to grasp as a new programmer.” — @timcodestoo https://medium.com/p/3-programming-languages-to-learn-in-2019-2eb035936f65

 **tl;dr**  That they are _nothing more than memory addresses_, or that they allow you to point to _arbitrary locations_.

 Send your feedback using http://j.mp/thankKG